cms-analysis/flashggFinalFit/Combine/README.md

 # Running the fits

 Now the signal and background models and the datacard has been produced, it is time to run the fits using [combine](https://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/).
-We have replaced the old combineHarvester.py script (specific to H->gg) with the common tools.
 Please refer to the linked manual for the details on fitting and the options you can use.

 ## Copy everything across

 The very first step is to copy your signal and background models, and the `.txt` datacard to this directory.
-I have not written a script for this yet so please do it by hand.
 The signal and background models must match the specified paths in the `.txt` datacard (the default is `./Models/signal` and `./Models/background`, you can change this with the `--sigModelWSDir` and `--bkgModelWSDir` options in the `Datacard/RunYields.py` script) i.e.
 ```
 mkdir Models
 mkdir Models/signal